The Who's Tommy

 Act Two

 The Walkers, at their wit's end and considering having Tommy institutionalized, compassionately confront one another ("Believe My Own Eyes").
-Tommy stares into the mirror as his mother tries desperately to reach him ("Smash The Mirror").
-Out of rage, frustration, and desperation, she shatters the mirror that Tommy continually gazed at for years.
+Tommy stares into the mirror as his mother tries desperately to reach him ("Smash the Mirror").
+Out of rage, frustration and desperation, she shatters the mirror into which Tommy continually gazed for years.
 With the mirror in pieces, Tommy becomes conscious and leaves home ("I'm Free").

 From 1961 to 1963, Tommy's cure hits the news ("Miracle Cure").
-He is idolised by the public and the press ("Sensation [Reprise]").
-He begins appearing in stadiums, playing pinball with a helmet that temporarily blinds and deafens him ("I'm Free/Pinball Wizard [Reprise]").
-Uncle Ernie tries to capitalise on Tommy's newfound stardom by selling Tommy souvenirs in a carnival-like setting ("Tommy's Holiday Camp").
+He is idolized by the public and the press ("Sensation – Reprise").
+He begins appearing in stadiums, playing pinball with a helmet that temporarily blinds and deafens him ("I'm Free / Pinball Wizard – Reprise").
+Uncle Ernie tries to capitalize on Tommy's newfound stardom by selling Tommy souvenirs in a carnival-like setting ("Tommy's Holiday Camp").

-Teenager Sally Simpson manages to sneak out of her parents' home to attend Tommy's appearance.
-She gets on stage and tries to touch Tommy, but in the commotion he unknowingly pushes her off the stage.
+Teenaged Sally Simpson manages to sneak out of her parents' home to attend Tommy's appearance.
+She gets onstage and tries to touch Tommy but, in the commotion, he unknowingly pushes her off the stage.
 She falls and is pummeled by the guards ("Sally Simpson").
 Tommy, in horror, stops the show and tends to her.
-Realising how caught up in the celebrity machine he is due to the remarkable recovery of his senses, Tommy wishes to do something in return for his fans and invites them all back to his house ("Welcome").
+Realizing how caught up in the celebrity machine he is, due to the remarkable recovery of his senses, Tommy wishes to do something in return for his fans and invites them all back to his house ("Welcome").
 Once there, Sally asks Tommy how she can be more like him ("Sally Simpson's Question").
-He is confused, and insists that there is no reason for anyone to be like him, when everyone else already possesses the gifts that he was deprived of most of his life.
+He is confused and insists that there is no reason for anyone to be like him when everyone else already possesses the gifts that he was deprived of most of his life.

-He suddenly realises that although he had thought his fame came from his miraculous recovery, it in fact arose because others hoped he would assume the role of a kind of spiritual leader, based on his knowledge of what it is like not to hear, see, or communicate for so long.
-Now, disenchanted with their hero for failing to provide the answers they wanted to be told, the crowd turns on him and leaves ("We're Not Gonna Take It").
+He suddenly realizes that, although he had thought his fame came from his miraculous recovery, in fact, it arose because others hoped that he would assume the role of a kind of spiritual leader, based on his knowledge of what it is like not to hear, see or communicate for so long.
+Now, disenchanted with their hero for failing to provide the answers that they wanted to be told, the crowd turns on him and leaves ("We're Not Gonna Take It").

-Now in despair, Tommy begins hearing the voice of his ten-year-old self and for a moment, to the horror of his family, he seems to be reverting to his old state ("See Me, Feel Me [Reprise]").
-Instead of reverting, he turns to his family, whom he has ignored during his stardom, embraces them in acceptance, and reunites with his younger selves ("Listening to You [Reprise]").
+Now in despair, Tommy begins hearing the voice of his ten-year-old self and, for a moment (and to the horror of his family), he seems to be reverting to his old state ("See Me, Feel Me – Reprise").
+Instead of reverting, he turns to his family, whom he has ignored during his stardom, embraces them in acceptance and reunites with his younger selves ("Listening to You – Reprise").
 The entire ensemble joins him and his family on stage.
-As the curtain falls, we find the 4-year old Tommy, 10-year old Tommy, and adult Tommy are left all alone on stage.
+As the curtain falls, we find the Four-Year-Old Tommy, the Ten-Year-Old Tommy and Adult Tommy are left all alone on stage.

 Casting